Interpretations of Definitions

 The Bus Testing Regulation provides several definitions at 49 CFR Part 665.5 for the purpose of administering the Bus Testing Program.
 While most of them are self-explanatory, some have required further interpretation.
 Below are the definitions from the regulation, with FTA’s interpretative guidance in italicized text.

-If you have comments, suggestions, or feedback on these interpretations, please contact us.
+If you have comments, suggestions, or feedback on these interpretations, please contact FTA.

 Administrator means the Administrator of the Federal Transit Administration or the Administrator’s designee.

 Automotive means that the bus is not continuously dependent on external power or guidance for normal operation.
-Intermittent use of external power or guidance shall not automatically relieve a bus of its automotive character or requirement for bus testing.
+Intermittent use of external power shall not automatically exclude a bus of its automotive character or the testing requirement.

-Bus means a rubber-tired automotive vehicle used for the provision of public transportation service by or for a recipient.
+Bus means a rubber-tired automotive vehicle used for the provision of public transportation service by or for a recipient of FTA financial assistance.

 Bus model means a bus design or variation of a bus design usually designated by the manufacturer by a specific name and/or model number.

-Bus testing report, also full bus testing report, means a complete test report for a bus model, documenting the results of performing the complete set of bus tests on that bus model.
+Bus Testing Report means the complete test report for a bus model, documenting the results of performing the complete set of bus tests on a bus model.

-Curb weight means the weight of the empty, ready-to-operate bus plus driver and fuel.
+Curb weight means the weight of the bus including maximum fuel, oil, and coolant; but without passengers or driver.

 Emissions means the components of the engine tailpipe exhaust that are regulated by the United States Environmental Protection Agency (EPA), plus carbon dioxide (CO2) and methane (CH4).

-Emissions control system means the components on a bus whose primary purpose is to minimize regulated emissions before they reach the tailpipe exit.
+Emissions control system means the components on a bus whose primary purpose is to minimize regulated emissions before they exit the tailpipe.
 This definition does not include components that contribute to low emissions as a side effect of the manner in which they perform their primary function (e.g., fuel injectors or combustion chambers).

 Hybrid means a propulsion system that combines two power sources, at least one of which is capable of capturing, storing, and re-using energy.